isha-ds/EdTech-Sales-Funnel-Analysis/README.md

 📊 Certain Team Leaders consistently underperform, leading to missed conversion opportunities and poor ROI.

 📸 Screenshot for Reference:
-👉 View Dashboard Insights (Replace this with your actual link)
+👉 View Dashboard Insights (edtechperformancedashboard.png)

 🎯 Objective
 To identify the key factors that drive revenue generation by analyzing: